Skip to content

 Planning a trip?
 Use the travel resources I love to start planning your vacation today.
 From flights to lodging, tours to luggage, it's travel made simple. #traveltips #budgettravel #travelplanning #vacation

-Ali Garland author box detailsAli is an expert at packing and loves to travel.
-On Travel Made Simple, she shares her best tips for packing less, dealing with layovers, planning travel itineraries, and more tips that will help you have the best vacation.
-Originally from the US, she now lives in Berlin, Germany with her husband and their adorable Yorkie.
+Ali Garland author box detailsAli Garland is a travel packing expert who loves to explore the world.
+She has 20 years of experience traveling with only carry on bags.
+On Travel Made Simple, she shares her best tips for packing less, dealing with layovers, and more tips that will help you have the best vacation.
+Originally from the US, she now lives in Berlin with her husband and their Yorkie.
+Read more about Ali here.

 Ali Garland author box details

-Ali is an expert at packing and loves to travel.
-On Travel Made Simple, she shares her best tips for packing less, dealing with layovers, planning travel itineraries, and more tips that will help you have the best vacation.
-Originally from the US, she now lives in Berlin, Germany with her husband and their adorable Yorkie.
+Ali Garland is a travel packing expert who loves to explore the world.
+She has 20 years of experience traveling with only carry on bags.
+On Travel Made Simple, she shares her best tips for packing less, dealing with layovers, and more tips that will help you have the best vacation.
+Originally from the US, she now lives in Berlin with her husband and their Yorkie.
+Read more about Ali here.